KorieDrakeChaney/KorieDrakeChaney/README.md

 ## 🚀 About Me
-Trying to be a Game Developer, or Game Engine Programmer :D
+Trying to be the best : )

 # Hi, I'm Korie 👋